 A PhD scholar from Bharathiar University stirred significant attention during the university’s 39th convocation by presenting a letter of complaint to Tamil Nadu’s Governor, RN Ravi, while accepting his degree.
 The letter, representing the concerns of research scholars and students, outlines serious issues they face on campus, including allegations that some faculty members require students to perform household tasks.

 The 39th convocation took place on 14 October 2024, in Coimbatore.
-During the ceremony, Prakash, a PhD scholar in English, took the opportunity to speak about the challenges faced by his fellow students at Bharathiar University.
-His petition, titled “Problems Faced by Research Scholars and Students of Bharathiyar University,” asserts that some guides do not view research scholars as academic equals and instead impose domestic responsibilities such as washing dishes, caring for their children, and managing bank accounts.
+During the ceremony, Prakash, a PhD scholar in English, spoke about the challenges faced by his fellow students at Bharathiar University.
+His petition, titled “Problems Faced by Research Scholars and Students of Bharathiyar University,” asserts that some guides do not view research scholars as academic equals.
+Instead, they impose domestic responsibilities such as washing dishes, caring for their children, and managing bank accounts.
 Additionally, they claim that the guidance offered is often insufficient.

 The letter also raises concerns about the Adi Dravidar hostels, which are publicly managed, leading to a significant financial burden for Scheduled Caste students in terms of monthly mess fees.
 Additionally, Prakash reported that some guides suggest that scholars spend between fifty thousand and one lakh rupees during their viva.
-Following successful examinations, these scholars are pressured to provide money, food, and even gold to certain guides.
+These scholars are pressured to provide money, food, and even gold to certain guides after successful examinations.

 Furthermore, the complaint highlights that although students are charged for participation in Sports Day events, the university has not hosted such events in the last four years.
 While students and staff are restricted from using the sports facilities, they are being rented out to outsiders on weekends.